laurent22/joplin/readme/debugging.md

 https://developer.android.com/studio/debug/bug-report

-To get a bugreport directly from your device, do the following:
+To get a bug report directly from your device, do the following:

 - Be sure you have [Developer Options](https://developer.android.com/studio/debug/dev-options) enabled.
 - In Developer options, tap Take bug report.